os-autoinst/os-autoinst-distri-opensuse/declarative-schedule-doc.md

     - name: vdb
       partitions:
         - size: 3mb
-  $include: path/to/test_data.yaml
+  <<: !include path/to/test_data.yaml
 ```
-Test data sometimes are more related to a particular schedule, sometimes to other test data shared with other test suites and sometimes it is a mix.
-In those cases, `YAML_TEST_DATA` setting can be used to give us the flexibility to avoid duplicate schedule files just because they have different data and due to it will be pointing to a test data file and at the moment recursive inclusion is not implemented (to reduce complexity),only for this particular case, is allowed the possibility to use `$include` functionality in test data file, not cutting any path for the tester.
+Test data sometimes is more related to a particular schedule, sometimes
+to other test data shared with other test suites and sometimes it is a mix.
+In those cases, `YAML_TEST_DATA` setting can be used to give us the flexibility
+to avoid duplicate schedule files just because they have different data and due
+to it will be pointing to a test data file.
+Only for this particular case,
+the possibility to use `$include` functionality in test data file is allowed.
 For instance:

 In your yaml for your Job Group configuration for one product you could have:
 ```